 The IBC Program Manager responsibilities include:

-- Preparation of correspondence, reports, agendas, minutes, and IBC approval letters.
+Preparation of correspondence, reports, agendas, minutes, and IBC approval-notifications.

 Safety and Risk Management

 Safety and Risk Management (SRM) supports research and other activities involving general laboratory safety, public health, and occupational health.
-In addition, SRM maintains programs and educational materials pertaining to laboratory safety and the bloodborne pathogen standard medical surveillance program.
+In addition, SRM maintains programs and educational materials pertaining to laboratory safety, respiratory protection, and the bloodborne pathogen standard medical surveillance program.

 The IBC approves protocols for three years.
-Prior to the expiration date, a new IBC protocol must be approved if the research activities are to continue.
-If the new protocol is not approved by the expiration date, the BSO and IBC Chair will exercise their professional judgment to determine whether to grant an extension of the deadline, or to suspend research activities.
+Expiration dates are set to the last date of the month in which approval is granted (e.g., a protocol approved by the committee on October 15th would be given an October 31st expiration date).
+Prior to the expiration date, a renewal IBC protocol must be approved if the research activities are to continue.
+If the renewal protocol is not approved by the expiration date, the BSO and IBC Chair will exercise their professional judgment to determine whether to grant an extension of the deadline, or to suspend research activities.

 The IBC functions independently of other committees and bases its decisions on protocol approvals as to how thoroughly the protocol’s biosafety aspects adhere to relevant regulations, guidelines, and policies with the goal to ensure a safe and compliant working environment.
 The IBC has jurisdiction over all research involving regulated or potentially biohazardous materials, thereby providing broader protection than required by the regulations.